-Safeguarding and sustaining quality, health, safety and environment Driving our workplace health and safety philosophy is the tagline "Safe work, save lives".
+Safeguarding and sustaining quality, health, safety and environment save lives".
 At Boustead Projects, our ongoing job is to maintain an accidentfree workplace and safeguard the wellbeing of our employees and stakeholders.
 We are continuously training our employees through the active execution of health, safety and environmental ("HSE") programmes and aiming to upkeep good safety records by developing relevant risk assessment capabilities and implementing them effectively.
 Good practices of reviewing safety policies and improving safety practices also extend to work carried out by our appointed fabricators and subcontractors.
 More than 15% of our employees are dedicated to HSE oversight and programmes.